Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Regularity condition and patchwork condition

 The condition that the patchwork occurs can be expressed by two equations.
 To illustrate the behavior of the solution, we will use the analogy of a topographic map.
 Suppose that $J(u,h^{\prime})$ is ``height of land'' at a location given by ``two-dimensional coordinates'' $(u,h^{\prime})$.
-Then the curves we have in the left panel of figure \ref{fig:j_contours_F1} show the contour map (the curves of equal height $J$) of the ``landform.''
+Then the curves we have in Fig.~\ref{fig:j_contours_F1}(a) show the contour map (the curves of equal height $J$) of the ``landform.''
 Then we find that the location where patchwork occurs is the {\em saddle point} of the landform, and $J=J_{\text{phys}}$ is the height of the saddle point.
-Therefore, the condition that the patchwork occurs is the condition of the presence of the saddle point on the given slice of constant $J$:
+A point where contours cross is a saddle point in general.
+Since the patchwork point we call is a point where contours of $J=J_{\text{phys}}$ cross, it is a saddle point obviously.
+From this observation, we impose the following condition of the presence of a stationary point in the $u$--$h'$ plane: